After plenty of of delayed meetings and cloak-and-dagger mystery, President Trump is apparently poised to take the US out of the Paris agreement.

 A bipartisan group of defense experts in the US, and even Trump’s own Defense Secretary understands that climate change will make protecting the US’ interests at home and overseas more difficult.
 Apart from an increase in overseas violence, more powerful natural disasters will threaten American troop deployments and military bases in far-flung nations.

-Violent Crime Within The US Will Worsen
+Violent Crime Within The US May Worsen

 Speaking of violence, a warmer America will also cause a noticeable spike in stress among some of its citizens.
 Based on past trends, an America that refuses to cut its carbon emissions will see an extra 180,000 rape cases, 22,000 murders, and 1.2 million aggravated assault cases by the end of the century.

-Those Below The Poverty Line Will Starve
+Those Below The Poverty Line Will Suffer

 Plenty of us take food for granted, but there are millions of Americans who struggle to buy food every single day.
 As of 2015, there were 43.1 million of them below the poverty line.
 As the climate warms, food will be harder to grow, as studies have shown that agriculture cannot keep up with the rate of warming.